-WAR RD PRIORITIES: W ARD 7 IDP al / Delive erable 1 arget Perfor mance Rating Departmental Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National Provincial 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment Increase the length of the drop- off zone.
-Conduct an assessment of the increase in the length of the drop- off zone Number of assessments conducted on the increasing of the length of the drop-off zone by 30 June Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a n/a 1 n/a n/a n/a n/a n/a n/a Land on the northern side of the school is municipal property and will require a council decision, and must be utilised for public purposes, report by June 2026, at the rea will be neatly maintained until council decision.
+WAR D PRIORITIES: W ARD 7 IDP al / Delive erable 1 arget Perfor mance Rating Departmental Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National Provincial 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment Increase the length of the drop- off zone.
+Conduct an assessment of the increase in the length of the drop- off zone Number of assessments conducted on the increasing of the length of the drop-off zone by 30 June Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a n/a 1 n/a n/a n/a n/a n/a n/a The land on the northern side of the school is municipal property and will require a Council decision.
+It must be utilised for public purposes; report by June 2026; the area will be neatly maintained until a Council decision.
 Prevent trucks from bypassing the speedbump on Merriman Road by driving across the parking area.
 Prevent cars from driving into and turning on the pedestrian / cycle path.
-Issue Section 341 fines Number of Section 341 fines issued in terms of the Criminal Procedure Act, measured quarterly Community and Protection Services Protection Services Local 12000 n/a n/a n/a n/a n/a n/a n/a n/a n/a The KPI and target refer to all fines issued and not only to which the ward priority refers.
-Prevent the hook-off of large trailers in the parking area Issue Section 341 fines Number of Section 341 fines issued in terms of the Criminal Procedure Act, measured quarterly Community and Protection Services Protection Services Local 12000 n/a n/a n/a n/a n/a n/a n/a n/a n/a The KPI and target refer to all fines issued and not only to which the ward priority refers.
-The Ward wishes to investigate the Home Zone concept within Ward 7.
+Issue Section 341 fines Number of Section 341 fines issued in terms of the Criminal Procedure Act, measured quarterly Community and Protection Services Protection Services Local 12000 n/a n/a n/a n/a n/a n/a n/a n/a n/a The KPI and target refer to all fines issued, not only those to which the ward priority refers.
+Prevent the hook-off of large trailers in the parking area Issue Section 341 fines Number of Section 341 fines issued in terms of the Criminal Procedure Act, measured quarterly Community and Protection Services Protection Services Local 12000 n/a n/a n/a n/a n/a n/a n/a n/a n/a The KPI and target refer to all fines issued, not only those to which the ward priority refers.
+The Ward wishes to investigate the e Home Zone concept within Ward 7.
 Discuss the concept with all relevant parties, gaining knowledge and understanding about what the community wants and what they are willing to contribute towards the project.
-Conduct an assessment of the concept Number of Assessments conducted of the concept by 30 June Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a n/a n/a 1 n/a n/a n/a n/a n/a Woon Erf (Home Zone) concept is currently being implemented and gaining knowledge through this process.
-It is noted that the road layout network must change to make woonerf more effective.
-An assessment report will be compiled by June 2027.
+Conduct an assessment of the concept Number of Assessments conducted of the concept by 30 June Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a n/a n/a 1 n/a n/a n/a n/a n/a The Woon Erf (Home Zone) concept is currently being implemented and gaining knowledge through this process.
+It is noted that the road layout network must be changed to make woonerf more effective.
+By June 2027, a report on the assessment will be ready.